coady/django-model-values/docs/index.md

 ## Aggregation

 Once accustomed to working with data values, a richer set of aggregations becomes possible.
-Again the method names mirror projects like [pandas](http://pandas.pydata.org) whenever applicable.
+The method names mirror projects like [ibis](https://ibis-project.org) whenever applicable.

 *The Bad*:
 ```python